learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 For example, if you have 100 pods and 10 nodes, then each node contains on average only 10 pods.

-Thus, if one of the node fails, the impact is limited to a smaller proportion of your total workload.
+Thus, if one of the nodes fails, the impact is limited to a smaller proportion of your total workload.

-Chances are that only some of your apps are affected, and potentially only a small number of replicas, so that the apps as a whole stay up.
+Chances are that only some of your apps are affected, and potentially only a small number of replicas so that the apps as a whole stay up.

 Furthermore, there are most likely enough spare resources on the remaining nodes to accommodate the workload of the failed node, so that Kubernetes can reschedule all the pods and your apps return to a fully functional state relatively quickly.